1995 Houston Astros season

 The 1995 Houston Astros season was the 34th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 31st as the Astros, 34th in the National League (NL), second in the NL Central division, and 31st at The Astrodome.
 The Astros entered the season with a 66–49 record, a second-place finish and 1/2 game behind the first-place Cincinnati Reds, prior to the cancellation of the remaining 47 games of the regular season and entire playoffs as a response to the players' strike.

 The strike continued to impact the start of the 1995 season, leading to further cancellation of the first 18 games of the regular season.
 The season began for Houston on April 26 at Jack Murphy Stadium, where pitcher Doug Drabek made his second Opening Day start for the Astros, who defeated the San Diego Padres, 10–2.

 Second baseman Craig Biggio was selected to represent the Astros at the MLB All-Star game, his fourth career selection.
-The Astros' first round draft pick in the amateur draft was pitcher Tony McKnight, at 22nd overall.
+The Astros' first-round draft pick in the amateur draft was pitcher Tony McKnight, at 22nd overall.

 With a 76–68 finish and 9 games out of first place behind the division-champion Cincinnati in the NL Central, the Astros secured their fourth consecutive season with a record of at least .500—an unprecedented feat for the organization at the time—and a second-consecutive finish as high as second place.
 The Astros were also runners-up in the NL Wild Card race, trailing the Colorado Rockies by 1 game.

 Following the season, Biggio earned his third career Silver Slugger Award, and second career Gold Glove Award, while shortstop Orlando Miller was selected to the Topps All-Star Rookie Team.
+Former Astros outfielder Terry Puhl was inducted into the Canadian Baseball Hall of Fame.